Independent schools are becoming more familiar with the 2025 change in VAT rules.

 Schools that believe they have exceeded the £2.3 million threshold should check their VAT account to see when they are required to make the first POA.
 This will avoid schools missing payment deadlines, meaning interest could apply.

-While HMRC guidance remains unclear, following our recent call with HMRC, it has become clear that where there is an economic reason for offering bursaries, e.g. increasing student diversity, raising the reputation of the school, advertising the facilities or what the school does for the local community etc., then HMRC would not expect a BNB apportionment to be applied.
+HMRC’s written guidance remains unclear on the subject.
+However, our understanding, following calls with HMRC, is that where there is an economic reason for offering bursaries, e.g. increasing student diversity, raising the reputation of the school, advertising the facilities or what the school does for the local community etc., then HMRC would not expect a BNB apportionment to be applied.
+This position has been confirmed in a number of VAT inspections.